 - Try not to diverge too much from the expectations of the whole class as it is disorienting to students to learn about a major change after class starts.

 - What you say matters.
 Incorporate inclusive and accessible teaching strategies in your classroom.
+Here is a list of teaching practices that are more or less inclusive and why.
 Be aware of microaggressions and how they may influence your classroom community.
 Employ bias-free communication in your teaching practice.

 - Put together a system to track how each student is doing, considering the parameters that are important for a student’s grade.
 Identify ways to check in on students outside of class to avoid missing students who might be struggling with their coursework or remote learning.